solveighelga/Tailwind/README.md

 ### Step4: It took some time getting the cards like I wanted them but as soon as I was done with one it was just copy paste.
 ### Step5: Make one product active.
 I wrote 'CHECK ME OUT' to make it easier to see what product is linkt to a page.
 ## Made a new html for a specific product
 ### Step6: Page 2 has a extra 'HOME' button.
 I also used a 'card' to have the two pages connect.
 There is a image of the product and a 'BUY NOW' button.
+There was some important text that I made @apply 'ath' in my html and it made the text have a red border.